torbkle/studentbudsjett_app/README.md

 🙋‍♂️ Bidrag / Contributing
 Har du forslag eller ønsker å bidra?
 Do you have suggestions or want to contribute?

-Send en pull request eller kontakt @torbkle.
+Send en pull request eller kontakt torbjoernkleiven@gmail.com